Genius-liu/EVEModX/README.md

 ## Todo

 All add-on mods should be placed in `./mods`.
-For more infomation see [Mods](https://github.com/EVEModX/Mods).
+For more information see [Mods](https://github.com/EVEModX/Mods).

 ## Todo
 - Modularization